notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamping.md

 notation verify -v <REFERENCE_TO_ARTIFACT>
 ```

-If the signature was generated before certificates expiry and a trusted timestamp is present, the signature verification will succeed despite certificates expiry.
-However, if the trust store of the `tsa` type is not properly established and configured within the trust policy, the signature verification will fail when certificates expire.
+If the signature was generated with timestamping before certificates expiry, the signature verification will succeed despite certificates expiry at verification time.
+However, if the trust store of the `tsa` type is not properly established or not configured within the trust policy, the signature verification will fail due to certificates expire.

 ## Configuration for timestamp verification

-By default, if the trust store of `tsa` type is created and configured in the trust policy, Notation will always validate the trusted timestamp (timestamp countersignature) no matter the certificates expire or not.
-In scenarios you may want to validate the trusted timestamp only after certificates expire, you can configure additional property `verifyTimestamp` under the parent property `signatureVerification` and set the value to `afterCertExpiry` in the trust policy.
+By default, if the trust store of `tsa` type is created and configured in the trust policy, Notation will always perform timestamp verification no matter the certificates expire or not.
+In scenarios you may want to perform timestamp verification only after certificates expire, you can configure additional property `verifyTimestamp` under the parent property `signatureVerification` and set the value to `afterCertExpiry` in the trust policy.
 For example,

 ```json
 {